mhmadkadoor/MHD-BSG/secureTunnel/SECURE_CONNECTION_FLOW.md

 # Secure Connection Flow

-This document explains how the `sender`, `unsecureTunnel`, and `receiver` establish a secure communication channel using a Hybrid Encryption scheme (RSA + DES).
+This document explains how the `sender`, `unsecureTunnel`, and `receiver` establish a secure communication channel using a Hybrid Encryption scheme (RSA + AES).

 ## Components